 As it can be challenging to hold a large zoom camera steady without using a tripod, I like Nikon’s choice to include a right hand grip area with the Coolpix A900.
 Nikon sacrificed some of the A900’s thinness by including the right hand grip, but it’s a key design component.

 The right hand grip comes into play when you’re using the Nikon Coolpix A900’s full 35X optical zoom lens and you’re trying to avoid camera shake problems.
 The large zoom is a great feature to find in a camera that measures only 1.6 inches in thickness.
 None of the other thin models on our best point and shoot digital camera list can come close to matching the 35X zoom with the A900.
+This impressive digital zoom truly comes in handy with getting great shots of far away subjects.

 The Coolpix A900 has a sharp 3.0-inch LCD screen that can tilt up to 180 degrees, which allows you to shoot selfies while hand holding the camera.
 You also can tilt the LCD at a 90 degree angle, which is perfect for using the Coolpix A900 when it’s attached to a tripod.